Ashley-P/mytui/Documentation.md

     alloc_ci_array() returns a pointer to an array of CHAR_INFO structs.

-    tui_handle_input() handles all the events for the program
+    tui_handle_input() handles all the events for the program.

-    frame_mouse_event() handles the mouse events when the widget is a frame
+    frame_mouse_event() handles the mouse events when the widget is a frame.

-    button_mouse_event() handles the mouse events when the widget is a button
+    button_mouse_event() handles the mouse events when the widget is a button.

-    find_widget() finds a widget given (Ideally) the top level widget and an x and y coordinate
+    find_widget() finds a widget given (Ideally) the top level widget and an x and y coordinate.

-    tui_draw() is where all the drawing to the buffer is handled
+    tui_draw() is where all the drawing to the buffer is handled.

     tui_draw__() is a helper for tui_draw.
 It's purpose is to be called recursively over the tree created by the user.

-    inpthr_loop() is the looping for h_inpthr it just calls tui_handle_input
+    inpthr_loop() is the looping for h_inpthr it just calls tui_handle_input.

-    tui_loop() is the looping for the program, drawing and other functions are called sequentially
+    tui_loop() is the looping for the program, drawing and other functions are called sequentially.

 ---
 ## The \<utils.h\> Header